joomla/Manual/docs/general-concepts/forms-fields/standard-fields/sql.md

 If it's not 2 then edit the com_sqlfield site/forms/example_form.xml and set the `sql_default_catid` to whatever id it is.

-Install the com_sqlfield component and run the form by navigating to your Joomla instance's site page index.php/component/sqlfield/
+Install the com_sqlfield component and run the form by navigating to your Joomla instance's site page index.php?option=com_sqlfield

 The component will display an HTML select field with the article categories available on your instance, and in the next field, the titles of the articles associated with the selected category.